ritaturk/xenko-docs/manual/get-started/introduction-to-scenes.md

 ## Overview

-The Game Studio provides an easy way to create and build scenes for your game.
+The Game Studio provides an easy way to create and **build scenes** for your game.

-When you create a new scene, the Game Studio automatically populates it with all the required basic elements such as a light, a camera, and an skybox.
+When you create a new scene, the Game Studio automatically populates it with all the required **basic elements** such as a light, a camera, and an skybox.

-You can add entities to your new scene by simply drag-and-dropping existing assets from the asset view to the scene editor.
+You can **add entities** to your new scene by simply **drag-and-dropping existing assets** from the asset view to the scene editor.

-You can translate, rotate, and resize your scene entities very easily and intuitively using the scene editor gizmos.
+You can **translate, rotate, and resize** your scene entities very easily and intuitively using the scene editor **gizmos**.

-In the scene editor, you can easily move around and focus on specific entities accurately adjust new entities.
+In the scene editor, you can easily **move around and focus** on specific entities accurately adjust new entities.

 ## The Basics